CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/execute-non-query.md

 * DELETE

-As far as the blocks are concerned all of these  of these groups can be execute through the ExecuteNonQuery command, The only slight difference in the return value.
-For a DML statement the Execute Non Query returns an int, representing the number of rows affected by the successful completion of the command.
+As far as the blocks are concerned all of these groups can be executed through the ExecuteNonQuery command, The only slight difference is the return value.
+For a DML statement, the Execute Non-Query returns an int, representing the number of rows affected by the successful completion of the command.
 So in the query affected  20 rows you will get 20.
-For the DDL and DCL statements the return will be -1.
+For the DDL and DCL statements, the return will be -1.
 The -1 represents no data was returned, -1 is used as it is different from zero records returned.

-Any syntax error or other DB error from the database will we raise a DbException.
+Any syntax error or other DB error from the database will raise a DbException.

 The example below will return 1 as only one row is created